How many distinct signals would you expect to observe in the 13C ... | Study Prep in Pearson+

 Multiple Choice

-How many distinct signals would you expect to observe in the NMR spectrum of (ethanol)?
+How many distinct signals would you expect to observe in the NMR spectrum of methane ()?

 A